hapijs/hapi/doc/validation.md

       return validateQuery;
     }

-This adds the unique ability to have stateful & distinct validators - .
-However, the value gained is dubious & questionable.
+This adds the unique ability to have stateful & distinct validators - use the factory to create a separate validateQuery for each use case.
+However, the actual value gained is questionable.

 #### Advantages

-* Dubious added features
+* Fast to implement
+* Centralized Code Locality

 #### Disadvantages

+* Dubious value in features gained
-* Possibly unnecessary/extraneous function calls
+* Possibly unnecessary/extraneous function calls (and thus increased stack usage)
 * Not Portable